lrhenness/Elastic-ReIndex/README.md

         * https://www.elastic.co/guide/en/elasticsearch/reference/current/ignore-malformed.html
     * The destination index should probably be an alias if you are working with a large set of data to reindex
 * Modify:
     * `list.txt` This is the input of source & destination indices to reindex.
 The format is currently a colon separated, line-delimited list of `source:destination` indices.
-Be weary of whitespac - the script will interpret it as intentional.
+Be weary of whitespace - the script will interpret it as intentional.
 Correct and expected syntax example:
         ```
         logstash-stage-logs-2021.07.01:logstash-stage-logs-reindex
         logstash-stage-logs-2021.07.02:logstash-stage-logs-reindex